 We already suffered two large-scale ransomware attacks — the infamous WannaCry and ExPetr (also called Petya and NotPetya), before we were hit by a new malware known as Bad Rabbit Ransomware.

-How is Bad Rabbit Ransomware Different From Previous Attacks?
+How is Bad Rabbit Different From Previous Attacks?

-Rather than attacking a weakness in the computer’s security, Bad Rabbit prompts users to download an Adobe Flash update when visiting an infected website.
+Rather than attacking a weakness in the computer’s security, like most ransomware, Bad Rabbit prompts users to download an Adobe Flash update when visiting an infected website.
 It uses the EternalRomance exploit as an infection vector to spread within corporate networks.

 Once activated, the malware spreads through the computer and locks all the files.